Inflammatory Bowel Disease : IBDU

 We’ve also included information to support and guide parents, friends/family, educators and employers during this important transitional period.

-IBD University focuses on:
+The IBD University Focus

 - Education – IBD overview, medications, glossary of terms, and procedures